Story by: Kim Huston on October 15, 2018

 Lung cancer symptoms don’t usually show until the disease has advanced.
-But if caught early, the chance of surviving five years improves from 11 percent to 55 percent, according to the American Lung Association.
+But if caught early, the chance of surviving five years improves from 11% to 55%, according to the American Lung Association.

 If you think you could be at risk for lung cancer, don’t wait.